Home

 Brownfields Assessment Program

-The Hancock County Planning Commission (HCPC) has received U.S. Environmental Protection Agency (EPA) funding to conduct an assessment of potential brownfields sites in Hancock County.
-This grant has allowed us to hire a consultant to determine if a site has environmental problems and help with the clean-up.
+The Hancock County Planning Commission (HCPC) has received U.S. Environmental Protection Agency (EPA) funding to continue assessments of potential brownfields sites in Hancock County.
+We are using grant funds to hire an environmental professional to determine if a site has contamination problems.
+The grant will also be used to prepare site clean-up plans.
 This makes a property safe for reuse.
-If you know of a potential site in your town, contact Tom Martin for details.
+If you know of a potential site in your town, please contact Jarod Farn-Guillette for details.
+More ...

-The Hancock County Planning Commission (HCPC) will assist towns in Hancock County to prepare policies for reducing green house gas emissions and accommodating climate change.
-We are working with Maine state agencies and local organizations for climate change prevention and preparedness.
+The Hancock County Planning Commission (HCPC) will assist towns in Hancock County to identify prepare policies for reducing green house gas emissions and accommodating climate change.
+We are working with Maine state agencies and local organizations for climate change adaptation and preparedness.

 Dark Sky Research and Light Pollution Management

 The Hancock County Planning Commission (HCPC) will assist towns in Hancock County to prepare policies for protecting the night sky from light pollution.
-We are working with the Island Astronomy Institute and Maine state agencies to prepare model ordinances and technical assistance documents for night sky preservation.
+We worked with the Island Astronomy Institute and Maine state agencies to prepare model ordinances and technical assistance documents for night sky preservation.
+More ...

 Groundwater